 Every reader email means more to me than any dollar I’ve ever made.
 I have to be honest, I never expected or could have anticipated any of this.
 I love making money, but as it turns out, I like teaching others how to do it even more.

 The rest of the emails I get are asking for help.
 So I’ve decided to completely dedicate myself to…

 Helping you make more money and design a lifestyle you love.

 While this website has given and continues to give me so many amazing opportunities, I have been saying no to most of them because they only benefit me, not you.
 But recently I’ve discovered one way that I can make a real difference in people’s lives.

 Over the past 7 years, I have worked directly with hundreds of clients, mostly big companies or institutions with a ton of moving parts.
 I’ve helped generate millions and millions of dollars in additional revenue for many of them.

 But recently I’ve started doing something different — I’ve been coaching a few people one-on-one.
 While I’ve enjoyed helping big organizations make millions of dollars, I want to help you do it instead.
 For them, it’s just a number on a balance sheet, but for you, like me, it could be life-changing.
 There is absolutely no way that I could have made $1 million in 5 years without great mentors and coaches.

 It’s been a crazy few months coaching 3 clients, but now I’m ready to add three more clients starting in December.
 But I am definitely capping it at 6.
 If you have an online or offline business that you want to grow, I might be able to help.
-If you are interested in working with me one-on-one, fill out the form below and I will send you an application with a few follow-up questions.
+If you are interested in working with me one-on-one, schedule some time and let’s go from there.

 Also, now that I’ve reclaimed about 60 hours a week, in addition to coaching, I’ll be writing more on Millennial Money, as well as on CNBC.
 What is one topic that you really want me to cover?